How To Build A Water Storage System For Long-Term Emergencies

 4. Glass Containers

-If you’re hoping to re-purpose an old glass container, but it was used to store anything else in a previous life, find a different container.
+If it was used to store anything else in a previous life, find a different container.

 The big disadvantages to glass are it’s heavy and breaks easily.

-You can reduce the chance of breakages by wrapping your stored glass containers with newspaper and cardboard.
+You can reduce the chance of breakage by wrapping it with newspaper and cardboard.

 Comes with 6 Clean & Clear Glass bottles so you can safely store up to 18 oz. of water.